a-rey/google_RAT/README.md

 **NOTE:** Current limit to data upload and download is 8.5 MB.
 This is due to the [limits of google sheets](https://gsuitetips.com/tips/sheets/google-spreadsheet-limitations/).

 ### TODO
-* add screen capture
+* add obfuscation and deployment procedures
-* add extra encryption on top of b64
 * add timestamps to google drive output
 * implement data reset from `script.py` for a stale client